Future Vertical Lift

 Related Items

-Enabling the US Army to dominate in every domain
+Enabling the US Army to Dominate in Every Domain

-aircraft infrared-guided anti-aircraft missile threat protection system
+3 helis in night sky aircraft infrared-guided anti-aircraft missile threat protection system

 CIRCM - Common Infrared Countermeasures